Lightstreamer/Lightstreamer-example-Quickstart-client-blackberry/README.md

 ## Lightstreamer Compatibility Notes

 - Compatible with Lightstreamer BlackBerry Client API v.
 1.1.1 or newer.
-- For Lightstreamer Allegro (+ BlackBerry Client API support), Presto, Vivace.
+- Ensure that BlackBerry Client API is supported by Lightstreamer Server license configuration.